slynobody/SteamOS-Kodi-Installer/README.md

 # Disclaimer
 1. Use at your own risk!
 2. This is for educational and research purposes only!
-3. No Responsibility taken for any local customizations of the git.
+3. No responsibility taken for any local customizations of the git!

 <a href="https://artsandculture.google.com/experiment/viola-the-bird/nAEJVwNkp-FnrQ?cp=e30."><img src="https://images.pling.com/img/00/00/78/78/79/2160403/proxy-image1.jpeg"/></a>